Study English in Taupo, New Zealand

 Friday afternoon general activities

-As an international student in New Zealand you may be able to work up to 20 hours a week.
+As an international student in New Zealand enrolled at a Category 1 language school you can work up to 20 hours a week.
 But working in another country can be very different from working in your country.
 In New Zealand there are laws to protect all workers and this includes international students.
 Find out more today about your rights and responsibilities working in New Zealand.

 Email me if you would like any extra information.